breatheco-de/jwt-authentication-with-flask-react/README.md

 Any user can just type `/private` to attempt visiting a private page, that is why we need to implement a validation that prevents the anonymus users to see the content of this page, and we must redirect the user to `/login` or any other **public** page.
 This is usually how the process goes:

-1. The user types any private URL, for example: myapplication.com/private
+1. The user types any private URL, for example: `myapplication.com/private`

 2. The React.js application (probably using the React Router library) will detect the route `/private` and match with its corresponding React.js page component that will take care of rendering the HTML.

-3. Before rendering the HTML -and only because this is a private route- the component must verify that the sessionStorage contains the authenticated token, you normally would do that in the useEffect (component did mount) because you want to do it very early during the application loading.
+3. Before rendering the HTML -and only because this is a private route- the component must verify that the `sessionStorage` contains the authenticated token, you normally would do that in the `useEffect` (component did mount) because you want to do it very early during the application loading.

-4. If sessionStorage 👎 **does not** have the token, the current user is not considered to be logged in and the component must redirect to the login view.
+4. If sessionStorage 👎 **does not** have the `token`, the current user is not considered to be logged in and the component must redirect to the login view.

-5. If the sessionStorage 👍 does contain the token, the current user is successfully logged in and the rest of the `/private` view component is loaded.
+5. If the sessionStorage 👍 does contain the `token`, the current user is successfully logged in and the rest of the `/private` view component is loaded.